-Poul is the "Manager of Culture & Education" in qaanaaq Kommunia (Municipal of Qaanaaq).
-He is the head administrator for schools in the northwest area of Greenland.
-This area encompasses Morisuaq (where I visited) and several other villages north of Thule Air Base.
+Poul was the "Manager of Culture & Education" in Qaanaaq Kommunia (Municipal of Qaanaaq).
+He was the head administrator for schools in the northwest area of Greenland.
+This area encompasses Morisuaq (where I visited Qavigarssuaq and Bebaine) and several other villages north of Thule Air Base.
 Qaanaaq is the largest of these villages with approximately 550 inhabitants now living in modern facilities.
 That is where Poul lives with his wife Nalikkatsiaq, sons Avataq (12 years) and Ituku (8 years), and daughter Atussuk (3 years).
 Poul also has a daughter Nuno (20 years).

 Poul describes his own history briefly like this: "Born in Copenhagen 1952.
-Bought a one way ticket for Greenland in 1973.
-Finished education as teacher in Nuuk 1978.
-Was then teacher in the village Tasiussaq North of Upernavik for two years.
-Then in Nussuaq (Kraulshavn) further north for 3 years.
-From 1983 to 89 was just a hunter back in Tasiusaq where I build my own house.
-Bought my first computer (commodore 128) in 1986".
+Bought a one-way ticket for Greenland in 1973.
+Finished education as a teacher in Nuuk 1978.
+Was then a teacher in the village of Tasiussaq North of Upernavik for two years.
+Then in Nussuaq (Kraulshavn) further north for three years.
+From 1983 to 1989 was just a hunter back in Tasiusaq where I build my own house.
+Bought my first computer (Commodore 128) in 1986".

-"I showed some of your pictures of Ittuku and Qaavigarsuaq to people around here (family), and they were very pleased because they have never seen the pictures before."
+"I showed some of your pictures of Qavigarssuaq and Bebaine to people around here (family), and they were very pleased because they have never seen the pictures before."

-I was euphoric to have my pictures viewed by descendents of Qavigarssuaq, Bebaine, and Ittuku!
+I was euphoric to have my pictures viewed by descendants of Qavigarssuaq and Bebaine!
 What a miracle this internet is!